-- Once milk is at the boiling point, add sugar, melted chocolate, vanilla, and salt and stir well with an eggbeater or whisk.
+- Add the sugar, melted chocolate, vanilla, and salt to the jelly concentrate.
+Stir well with an eggbeater or whisk.

-- Pour pudding mixture into individual ramekins or cups and cover with plastic wrap.
+- Pour pudding mixture into individual ramekins or cups.

 - Let cups rest in refrigerator for several hours then serve (preferably with whipped cream)!